We have a great, dedicated faculty at M&P.

 I’m so glad and lucky that my travels have given me so many different ways to look at dance, theatre and the performing arts and I’m grateful for how much it has helped build my passion for what I do.
 I can’t wait to share my love for the arts with the students of Music and Play.

 ⇒ Dance Performance Certificate – George Brown College

 ⇒ Certificate, Diploma, and Applied Diploma in the Performing Arts – The Canadian College of Performing Arts

 (Music: Group Music – Music Pups®, Music Adventures-preschool; Private Clarinet, Private Trumpet, Private Ukulele; Administrator; Theatre Arts – Musical Theatre (music, acting)

 I have taught music in a lot of different ways over the past 12 years and I have had the pleasure of teaching in Canada as well as India.
 I hold a Bachelor of Arts in Music and Theatre from the University of Calgary, I play many musical instruments and enjoy performing and writing music.

-As a performer, I have played in the Canadian Badlands Passion Play (and acted), the University of Calgary’s operetta’s production of West Side Story and countless concerts at the Rosza Centre in Calgary with the Symphonic Band and Wind Ensemble.
+As a performer, I have played (and acted) in the Canadian Badlands Passion Play, the University of Calgary’s operetta’s production of West Side Story and countless concerts at the Rosza Centre in Calgary with the Symphonic Band and Wind Ensemble.
 I also had the privilege of performing in Bizet’s Carmen in 2018.

 I have a deep love for the performing arts and I look forward to passing on the curiosity and intrigue that has inspired me to perform and pursue a career in music.